-During his undergraduate degree at McGill University, Thomas completed two summer internships at iREx under the supervision of René Doyon, Julien Rameau and Lauren Weiss.
-He was interested in using Gaussian Processes to model the pulsations of Beta Pictoris.
-This method provides a simple and efficient way of modelling the stellar pulsations, and of subtracting them from the radial velocities of the star.
-The results can then be used to constrain the mass and the orbit of the two giant planets in this system.
+During his undergraduate degree in physics at McGill University, Thomas completed two summer internships at iREx.
+Under the supervision of René Doyon, Julien Rameau and Lauren Weiss, he studied the Beta Pictoris system.
+Using Gaussian processes, a simple and efficient method to model complex signals, he was able to model the stellar activity of this pulsating star in order to constrain the mass and orbit of the two giant planets found in this system.

 In parallel with his research activities, Thomas is involved in several projects related to science communication.
 Through the “Sprints de Science” program, he presents two interactive workshops on astronomy research for high school students.
 He also regularly participates in various iREx initiatives that allow him to give presentations on astronomy to elementary school, high school, college, and general audiences.
 He is also involved, like many other iREx members, with InitiaSciences.
 This organization provides an opportunity for high school students to participate in scientific research throughout the school year, mentored by a graduate student.